Best Christmas Markets in Europe: 25 Must-Visit Destinations

 Christmas Markets Malaga (Spain)

-If you want to warm up a bit before Christmas, then head to the Christmas markets in Malaga.
-Christmas in Malaga is all about the enchanting atmosphere created by the stunning light displays across the entire city.
-The biggest draw is Calle Larios, where hundreds of people gather every year to welcome the switching-on of the Christmas lights, marking the start of the festive season.
+If you fancy a bit of warmth before Christmas, head to the Christmas markets in Malaga.
+Christmas in Malaga is all about the enchanting atmosphere created by spectacular light displays across the entire city.
+The biggest draw is Calle Larios, where hundreds of people gather every year to welcome the switching on of the Christmas lights, marking the start of the festive season.

-The city is adorned not only with Christmas trees and wicker figures but also with thousands of Christmas stars and nativity scenes.
-The city centre also hosts various musical performances during the Christmas season, and the spectacular light show on Calle Larios is truly unforgettable.
+The city is adorned not just with Christmas trees and wicker figures, but also with thousands of Christmas stars and nativity scenes.
+The city centre hosts various live music performances during the holidays, and the light show along Calle Larios is truly unforgettable.

 Christmas Markets Amsterdam (Netherlands)

-Amsterdam is known for its lively celebrations, and Christmas is no exception.
-From late November, the city transforms into a magical winter wonderland with 26 Christmas markets that attract visitors from across Europe.
+Amsterdam is famous for its lively celebrations, and Christmas is no exception.
+From late November, the city transforms into a magical winter wonderland with 26 Christmas markets drawing visitors from all over Europe.

-The markets on Leidseplein and Museumplein draw the most attention, where charming Advent villages with wooden stalls spring up.
-Here you can savour traditional Christmas treats and hot drinks — the local speciality being Dutch oliebollen (doughnuts).
+The markets on Leidseplein and Museumplein attract the most attention, where charming Advent villages spring up with wooden stalls.
+Here you can enjoy traditional Christmas treats and hot drinks — the local speciality being oliebollen, delicious Dutch doughnuts.

-If you fancy some exercise, head to the ice rinks and enjoy skating under the open sky.
-However, the absolute highlight of the festive season is the Amsterdam Light Festival, which from 1 December to 21 January illuminates the city’s canals with colourful installations reminiscent of the northern lights.
+If you fancy some exercise, head to one of the outdoor ice rinks for a spot of open-air skating.
+But the absolute highlight of the festive season is the Amsterdam Light Festival, which from 1 December to 21 January illuminates the city’s canals with colourful installations reminiscent of the northern lights.

 Christmas Markets Paris (France)

-In Paris, the squares are wrapped in sparkling Christmas decorations and lights.
-The famous Champs-Élysées stands out the most, transforming into a stunning showcase of festive stalls.
-Here you can pick up unique handmade gifts and enjoy delicious French specialities, mulled wine, or hot tea.
+In Paris, the squares are draped in sparkling Christmas decorations and lights.
+The famous Champs-Élysées is particularly stunning, transforming into a dazzling showcase of festive stalls.
+Here you’ll find unique handmade gifts and can savour delicious French specialities, mulled wine, or hot tea.

-Don’t miss the Christmas village in the modern La Défense district, or the markets at Trocadéro with its iconic Eiffel Tower backdrop, and near Notre-Dame Cathedral.
-The romantic atmosphere of wintry Paris is complemented by outdoor ice rinks that both children and adults will love.
-And if you have little ones, definitely take them to Disneyland Paris, where Christmas takes on an even more fairy-tale dimension.
+Don’t miss the Christmas village in the modern La Défense district, or the markets at Trocadéro with the iconic Eiffel Tower as a backdrop, and near Notre-Dame cathedral.
+The romantic atmosphere of wintry Paris is completed by outdoor ice rinks that kids absolutely love.
+And if you have little ones, definitely take them to Disneyland Paris, where Christmas takes on an even more magical dimension.

 💡TIP: Things to do in Paris